amorking/amorking/README.md

-# Special repository!
-Oh, Yeah!
+# It's a special repository! grrrrrah!